First time moms have made many misconceptions about parenting. See if you can relate to these parenting myths and realities about being a mom.

 All this peeing in the middle of the night is to prepare for sleep deprivation, I had believed.
 If this is what sleepless nights looked like with a baby, then I’ll be okay.

 Little did I know that waking up five times a night to pee would bear little resemblance to waking up with a baby.
 Not only did I wake up more frequently than that, but I couldn’t simply fall back asleep, either.
 However uncomfortable pregnancy was, it was nothing compared to caring for a baby.

 8 misconceptions about parenting:

-Such is but one example of the many misconceptions about parenting I made as a first time mom.
-Consider these other common myths first time moms believe about parenthood.
+Sleep deprivation is just one example of the many misconceptions I’ve made.
+Take a look at these common parenting myths first time moms often believe about parenthood:

 You know what I’m talking about.
 The swing, the exersaucer, the bouncy seats.
 The two strollers and baby gear you swore you wouldn’t allow to clutter your minimalist home.
 “Our baby will just make do,” I told myself.
 “He won’t need a baby carrier,” (got one) “or a Moby wrap,” (bought two).